TeeBee20/U-ft-DJ-Khaled/README.md

 When learning a new technology, especially frameworks, beginners often fall in the trap of trying to bit more than they can chew.
 To learn React, instead of writing one fully-featured application, we propose building several tiny applications that implement simple ideas.
 The component-based nature of React plays really well with this approach, tiny applications can be as small as a single component or they can later become part of a bigger application.
 Either way, you'll get tons of practice by being exposed to different problems and patterns.

 Tiny applications should be achievable goals, small projects that you can start and finish in a matter of days and you can potentially improve or scale later.
 Finishing a project, no matter how small, will give you momentum and the boost of confidence that you need to keep developing your skills.
-The quote generator we constructed in the lecture is an example of a small, achievable project.

 Another great benefit of building several tiny apps is that you get to show future employers a wider range of skills by choosing to use different libraries and approaches.